RishabKr15/Power-BI-Sales-Dashboard/README.md

 * Create Slicers for Date, City, Product, and Channel: Enable users to interact with the data by providing slicers for selecting specific dates, cities, products, and channels, allowing for dynamic filtering and personalized analysis.

+# Steps to follow for an end-to-end Power BI Project
+## 1) Gather Data
+Collect the necessary data for your project.
+This could include data from various sources such as databases, spreadsheets, or web services.
+Ensure the data is accurate and relevant to your objective.
+Download the Download section at the end of the page.

+## 2) Power Querry – Data Extract, Transform & Load
+Power Query Editor in Power BI is a powerful tool for data cleaning and transformation.
+We will use it Clean and transform the data to make it suitable for analysis.
+This may involve removing duplicates, handling missing values, merging datasets, or creating calculated columns.

+## 3) Create a Date Table
+To work with Data Analysis Expressions (DAX) time intelligence functions, there’s a prerequisite model requirement: You must have at least one date table in your model.

+### Code for Creating Date Table in Power BI
+DAX DateTable =
+ADDCOLUMNS (
+    //CALENDAR(DATE(2020,1,1), DATE(2024,12,31)),
+    CALENDARAUTO(),
+    "Year", YEAR([Date]),
+    "Quarter", "Q" & FORMAT(CEILING(MONTH([Date])/3, 1), "#"),
+    "Quarter No", CEILING(MONTH([Date])/3, 1),
+    "Month No", MONTH([Date]),
+    "Month Name", FORMAT([Date], "MMMM"),
+    "Month Short Name", FORMAT([Date], "MMM"),
+    "Month Short Name Plus Year", FORMAT([Date], "MMM,yy"), "DateSort", FORMAT([Date], "yyyyMMdd"),
+    "Day Name", FORMAT([Date], "dddd"),
+    "Details", FORMAT([Date], "dd-MMM-yyyy"),
+    "Day Number", DAY ( [Date] )
+)
+## 4) Create Data Model in Power BI Desktop
+Design and create a data model that represents the relationships between different tables in your data.
+Establish proper relationships, define keys, and establish hierarchies if needed.
+This step is crucial for accurate analysis and visualization

+## 5) Develop Reports in Power BI Desktop
+Use the Power BI Desktop application to create reports based on your data model.
+Add visualizations such as charts, tables, and maps to represent the data effectively.
+Apply filters, slicers, and drill-through functionalities to allow users to interact with the data.

+### Create Report Background in PowerPoint
+### Create Slicers – Date, City, Product, and Channel
+## Create Dax measures
+## Create Visuals:
+1) Sales By Product and Comparing it with last year’s Sales.
+2) Sales By Month and Comparing it with last year’s Sales.
+3) Sales of top 5 Cities
+4) Compare Profit by channel with Previous year’s Profit
+5) Sales By Customer and Comparing it with last year’s Sales
+6) Create Cards for Sales, Profit, Profit Margin & Product Sold
+6) Implementing DAX Calculations
+We will use Data Analysis Expressions (DAX) to create calculated columns, measures, and calculated tables to perform complex calculations and aggregations.
+DAX is a powerful formula language that allows you to manipulate data within Power BI.

+//Measures Total Sales
+Sales = SUM(Sales_Data[Sales])

+//Measures Previous Year Toal Sales
+Sales PY = CALCULATE([Sales], SAMEPERIODLASTYEAR(DateTable[Date]))

+//Diffrence Between Current Year Sales & Previous Year Sales Sales vs PY = [Sales] - [Sales PY]

+//Percentage Increase or Decrease in sales year on year (YOY%) Sales vs py % = DIVIDE([Sales vs PY],[Sales],0)
+>> Products Sold = SUM(Sales_Data[Order Quantity])
+>> Profit = SUM(Sales_Data[Profit])
+>> Profit LY = CALCULATE([Profit], SAMEPERIODLASTYEAR(DateTable[Date]))
+>> Profit Vs LY = [Profit]- [Profit LY]
+>> Profit vs LY % = [Profit Vs LY]/[Profit]
+>> Profit Margin = DIVIDE([Profit],[Sales],0)
+>> Total Cost = SUM(Sales_Data[Total Cost])

 # Conclusion of Power BI Sales Dashboard Project